List of people executed in Alabama

-The following is a list of people executed by the U.S. state of Alabama since 1983.
-All of the 70 people (69 men and 1 woman) have been executed at the Holman Correctional Facility, near Atmore, Alabama.
-All executions since December 2002 have been by lethal injection.
-In 2021, the Alabama Department of Corrections announced it had constructed a facility at Holman to carry out executions by means of nitrogen hypoxia.
+The following is a list of people executed by the U.S. state of Alabama since capital punishment was resumed in the United States in 1976.
+All of the 83 people (82 men and 1 woman) have been executed at the Holman Correctional Facility, near Atmore, Alabama.
+All executions between December 2002 and 2023 were conducted by lethal injection.
+In January 2024, the Alabama Department of Corrections conducted the first ever execution via nitrogen hypoxia.

 Prior to 1983, an 18-year moratorium on executions was observed under the direction of the Supreme Court of the United States.
 Alabama previously executed 153 people between 1927 and 1965.